TrangNguyen91132/E-COMMERCE-ANALYSIS/README.md

 **E-COMMERCE ANALYSIS	**

-●	Utilized SQL to extract data from 9 different related tables from e-commerce databases using Join, Window Functions, Group by, Case When to identify the key requirements in the problem statement
+●	Utilized SQL to extract data from 9 different related tables from e-commerce databases using Join, Window Functions, Group by, Case When then explore, and analyze data.

-●	Created 3 dashboards with Tableau to identify key business intelligences that can improve sales performance
+●	Visualize data on Tableau.

+● Preparing an Analysis Report on Time Series Analysis and Segmentation for Extracting Insights and Recommendations.